 The image may be transferred within a building, between two

-where in the world.
+buildings in the same city, or from one location to another any- where in the world.
 Teleradiology, the sending of x-rays, CT scans, or MRIs (store-and-forward images) is the most common application of telemedicine in use today.
 There are hundreds of medical centers, clinics, and individual physicians who use some form of teleradiology.
 Many radiologists are installing appropriate computer technology in their homes, so they can have images sent directly to them for diagnosis, instead of making an off-hours trip to a hospital or clinic.
+Telepathology is another common use of this technology.
+Images of pathology slides may be sent from one location to another for diagnostic consultation.
+Dermatology is also a natural for store and forward technology (although practitioners are increasingly using interactive technology for dermatological exams).
+Digital images may be taken of skin conditions, and sent to a dermatologist for diagnosis.

 The other widely used technology, two-way interactive television (IATV), is used when a 'face-to-face' consultation is necessary.
 The patient and sometimes their provider, or more commonly a nurse practitioner or telemedicine coordinator (or any combination of the three), are at the originating site.
 The specialist is at the referral site, most often at an urban medical center.
 Videoconferencing equipment at both locations allow a 'real-time' consultation to take place.
 The technology has decreased in price and complexity over the past five years, and many programs now use desktop videoconferencing systems.